Join me!

 Sometimes the most beautiful DIYs are the simplest ones.
 Case in point?
 Making a set of branch coasters from a fallen tree will allow the beauty of that wood to live on and tell the story in its rings.

 When you are out pruning and cutting back the garden, take a look at what you are about to throw in the wood chipper or firewood pile.
-Wood slices can be turned into many things, but my all-time favorite is these branch coasters that I made back in 2012.
+Wood slices can be turned into many things, but my all-time favourite is these branch coasters that I made a few years back.

 I’ve had my cedar coasters now for almost 4 years and have had plenty of questions on the practicality of them.
 I’ve updated this original article, with some FAQs at the end of the DIY instructions.
 In short?
 I still love and use them daily!